 - FETCH_POLICY_INFO: Gives the user access to an endpoint that returns visibilities, masking information, and filters for a given data source.

 - GOVERNANCE: Gives the user the ability to set Global Policies, create purpose-based usage restrictions on projects, and manage tags.

 Policies are fine-grained security controls Data Owners apply when creating data sources.
-For query-backed data sources, columns can be masked and rows hidden.
-For object-backed data sources, certain blobs of data can be hidden from certain users and particular fields in the content of the blobs can be masked, if the blob is a known format.
+Columns can be masked and rows hidden, or certain blobs of data can be hidden from certain users and particular fields in the content of the blobs can be masked, if the blob is a known format.
 The creator of the data source determines the logic behind what is hidden from whom, and the logic can be as complex as desired.

 Projects are logical groupings of data, members, and discussions based on business goals.
 Projects can also capture the purpose of the work and audit data access.

 See the Chapter 4 - Collaborating, Writing, and Sharing for more information on projects.

 Projects contain purposes which can define (or restrict) the scope and usage of data within a project.
 Purpose restrictions can be defined by the Immuta Governor and/or the project owner(s).
 The Immuta Governor typically defines Immuta-wide restrictions like "To provide analytics."
 The project owner typically defines project- or data-specific restrictions such as "Billing," "Marketing," or "Research."
 Data that is accessed under the provision of a project will incorporate purpose-based auditing.
 If members join a project but would like to use the information for purposes other than what is specified, they can always create another project for those purposes.